rackerlabs/docs-dedicated-networking/load-balancer/src/docs/load-balancer.api.v2/api.md

 Load balancers must have at least one virtual IP address that clients can use to balance traffic across nodes.
-You can use the manage virtual IPs operations to configure and manage the virtual IP addresses for the load balancer with the specified device ID.
+You can use the manage virtual IPs operations to configure and manage the virtual IP addresses for the load balancer using the specified device ID.

-An IP can be passed into the add Virtual IP call as part of the request body, only if the IP exists within an existing Virtual.
+An IP can be passed into the `add Virtual IP` call as part of the request body, only if the IP exists within an existing Virtual.

 *When adding a Virtual IP, these fields are required: account_number, label, protocol,